Rodolfo Rincón Taracena

-Rodolfo Rincón Taracena (died 20 January 2007) was a Mexican journalist and crime reporter for Tabasco Hoy, a newspaper based in Villahermosa, Tabasco in southeastern Mexico.
+Rodolfo Rincón Taracena (5 July 1957 - 20 January 2007) was a Mexican journalist and crime reporter for Tabasco Hoy, a newspaper based in Villahermosa, Tabasco in southeastern Mexico.
 He was known for his direct reporting style, and wrote extensively about local drug trafficking and the growing presence of organized crime in his home state.

 After receiving several death threats, five alleged members of Los Zetas reportedly kidnapped, tortured, mutilated, and burned Rincón Taracena's corpse on 20 January 2007.
 The investigation was closed on 1 March 2010 after his alleged assassins were arrested and confessed to have killed him.
 But several journalists have complained on the irregularities of the probe and urge that the case should remain open until the authorities confirm that the human remains found at a crime scene where those of Rincón Taracena.

 Early life and career

 Rodolfo Rincón Taracena was a seasoned journalist and investigative crime reporter for Tabasco Hoy, a newspaper based in the southeastern Mexican city of Villahermosa, Tabasco.
 Known for his direct reporting, Rincón Taracena was used to receiving death threats from suspected drug traffickers.
 He wrote extensively about the local drug trade, organized crime, and the growing drug cartel criminal activities in the state of Tabasco.
 In May 2007, a severed head of a local public worker was tossed outside the offices of Tabasco Hoy in an attempt to intimidate the newspaper from covering topics regarding organized crime.
 Since 2005, the city had experienced a sharp increase in drug-related activities, particularly from the militarily-trained assassins of Los Zetas.

 According to the International Press Institute, Rincón Taracena was regarded as "one of the best crime reporters in Tabasco state".